-To, The Members, E24 Glamour Limited
+To, The Members, E24 Glamour Limited [CIN: U92419DL2007PLC160548]

-We have conducted the Secretarial Audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by E24 Glamour Limited [CIN: U92419DL2007PLC160548 (hereinafter called "the Company").
+We have conducted the Secretarial Audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by E24 Glamour Limited (hereinafter called "the Company").
 Secretarial Audit was conducted in a manner that provided us a reasonable basis for evaluating the corporate conducts/statutory compliances and expressing our opinion thereon.

-Based on our verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of Secretarial Audit, we hereby report that in our opinion, the company has, during the audit period covering the financial year commencing from 1st April, 2019 and ended on 31st March, 2020 ("Audit Period") complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:
+Based on our verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of Secretarial Audit, we hereby report that in our opinion, the company has, during the audit period covering the financial year commencing from 1st April, 2020 and ended on 31st March, 2021 ("Audit Period") complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

-We have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended March 31, 2020 according to the provisions of:
+We have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended March 31, 2021 according to the provisions of:

-- 1) The Companies Act, 2013 (the Act) and the rules made thereunder to the extent notified and came into force; - 2) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made there under; - 3) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - 4) Foreign Exchange Management Act, 1999 (FEMA) & the Rules and Regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings; - 5) The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 ('SEBI Listing Regulations');
+- 1) The Companies Act, 2013 (the Act) and the rules made thereunder to the extent notified and came into force; - 2) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made there under; - 3) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - 4) Foreign Exchange Management Act, 1999 (FEMA) & the Rules and Regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings; - 5) The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 ('SEBI Listing Regulations'); - 6) Laws specifically applicable to the industry to which the Company belongs, as identified and compliance

-GST No. : 07AMAPS 9564 KIZE Membership No. 4816, C. P. No. 3222
+GST No. : 07AMAPS 9564 KIZE Membership No. 4816, C. P. No. 3222 whereof as confirmed by the management, that is to say: